h7b/h7b-dendron-netlify/vault/notes.reading.etf-tax-us.md

 Exceptions: ETFs that invest in currencies, metals, and futures do not follow the general tax rules.
 Rather, as a general rule, they follow the tax rules of the underlying asset, which usually results in short-term gain tax treatment.

-When investors sell assets from their portfolios, the proceeds from the transaction results in either a [realized gain](https://www.investopedia.com/terms/r/realizedprofit.asp) or loss.

-This trade triggers a taxable event
-- Federal Income Tax
-- State Income Tax

-In case of ETFs and stocks, the realized gains will be
+In case of ETFs and stocks, the realized gains from selling assets in portfolio will be
 - capital gains from selling a stock or ETF
 - dividends paid to shareholders of a company
 - interest income received from fixed income products (bond)